david-eom/AoC-2020/README.md

 # AoC2020
-My attempts at Advent of Code 2020 puzzles (in python). \
+My attempts at Advent of Code 2020 puzzles (in Python). \
 Each folder contains a .py file as well as a .txt file of the puzzle input.